-- Update medical history with any new information or issues occurring since the initial screening visit (if not performed the night before). - Collect the subject weight (BSA and BMI will be calculated based on screening height and baseline weight measurements) - Review subject eligibility - Confirm that the subject has consumed 240 mL of ambient temperature water at least 1 hour prior to dosing time. - Perform a limited physical assessment and collect vital signs (including temperature) (Sections 7.1.2.7 and 7.1.2.8). - Perform a baseline ECG (Section 7.1.2.9). - Record concomitant medications taken within 3 days of the dosing visit - For WOCBP, a urine pregnancy test will be performed - Clean and prepare the body areas for sensor attachment using an alcohol pad.
-Excess hair should be clipped (not shaved) from the area for sensor. - Obtain melanin (only) measurements with the Mexameter (Section 7.1.2.11) - A venous catheter should be placed in one arm for PK blood draws.
-A pre-dose baseline draw should be collected. - Obtain baseline laboratory tests including chemistry, hematology, and urinalysis (See Section 7.1.2.6 and Table 3). - Prior to dosing, the device sensor should be attached to the subject and the MediBeacon[®] Transdermal GFR Measurement System data acquisition initiated.
-During this data acquisition period, no other study procedures should be performed. - Adverse event collection begins
+- Update medical history with any new information or issues occurring since the initial screening visit (if not performed the night before). - Collect the subject weight and height (BSA and BMI will be calculated based on dosing day height and baseline weight measurements).
+Ensure subjects are not wearing shoes and only light clothing. - Review subject eligibility - Confirm that the subject has consumed 240 mL of ambient temperature water at least 1 hour prior to dosing time. - Perform a limited physical assessment and collect vital signs (including temperature) (Sections 7.1.2.7 and 7.1.2.8). - Perform a baseline ECG (Section 7.1.2.9). - Record concomitant medications taken within 3 days of the dosing visit - For WOCBP, a urine pregnancy test will be performed - Clean and prepare the body areas for sensor attachment using an alcohol pad.
+Excess hair should be clipped (not shaved) from the area for sensor. - Calibrate the Mexameter prior to use in accordance with instructions in the Study Procedure Manual.
+Record calibration results.